 OVERVIEW The World Health Organization declared COVID-19 a pandemic on 11 March 2020.

 On Thursday, March 26, Haiti became one of the last Caribbean countries to report its first cases of COVID-19.
 Covid-19 was officially detected in Haiti but the impact is only just beginning to be felt NOW (July).
 The President of Haiti, Jovenel Moise, called for the immediate shut down of all schools, universities, vocational centers, factories, airports and borders - and a daily curfew was put in place for all Haitian residents.
 Mask wearing is required in public and in instances where social distancing cannot be maintained.
 Gatherings larger than 10 people have been banned.
-A As of the posting of this page (July 12, 2020), the nation of 11 million has so far had 6,617 confirmed positive cases and 135 deaths.
+As of October 9, 2020, the nation of 11 million had so far suffered 8838 confirmed positive cases and 229 deaths.
 But most Haitians can't afford testing- let alone medical treatment.

 Haiti’s President Jovenel Moise, in a press statement at the National Palace, in March, 2020.